FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/salt/README.md

-# SaltStack Workflow Plug-in Step Package
+# SaltStack Community Workflow Plug-in Step Package

-This package contains a collection of vCommander workflow plug-in steps for integrating with SaltStack.
+This package contains a collection of vCommander community workflow plug-in steps for integrating with SaltStack.

 ## Changelog